cmdlinebeep/fuzzy-wuzzy/README.md

 | `4`      | Privacy policy   |

 ##  `GET /`
 - Displays the home page with this API documentation.
-Not intended to be called by API clients.
+Not intended to be called by API clients but viewed by deverlopers in their browser.
 - Request Arguments: None
 - Returns: Rendered HTML